 Central to the challenge is the development of an OZ Impact ScoreTM for each applicant, designed to yield meaningful comparative data and offer quantitative assessments of performance.
 The scoring process incorporates the Opportunity Zone Framework, which was created by The U.S. Impact Investing Alliance, the Beeck Center for Social Impact + Innovation at Georgetown University, and the Federal Reserve Bank of New York using input from an array of policy makers, researchers, and investors.

 Both Opportunity Funds and community entities such as local government organizations and economic development organizations are invited to apply when applications open on May 31st.
-16 finalists will receive an OZ Impact Report and be featured on the Top Opportunity Zones Visionary List.
+16 finalists will receive an OZ Impact Report and be featured on the Top Opportunity Zone Catalysts List.
 One urban and one rural winner will be selected from among the community entity applicants based on criteria of citizen engagement, strategy development, and investor engagement.
 One small and one large Opportunity Fund winner will be chosen based on community engagement, transparency, equity, and measurement and outcomes.
 All four winners will be featured in Forbes media channels and announced on the national stage of the Winter Innovation Summit in February 2020.